NicoHood/LSD/ArchLinux/index.md

 ![HTTPS_Threadmodel](HTTPS.png)

 ### Hash
-Changes to the initial thread model:
+Changes to the initial threat model:

 #### Assumptions
 * The user wants to build a package on his own with the official PKGBUILD